ilpropheta/ilpropheta.github.io/index.md

 For most of the day, my C++ has been serving an **Italian Formula 1 Racing Team** since 2011.

-Apart from private life, I love spending time (and nights) on other activities I’m gathering here:
+Apart from private life, I love spending my spare time on other activities I’m gathering here:

  - I have shaped [++it, the Italian C++ Community](http://italiancpp.org/), or the C++ landmark in Italy.
-I moderate the online community, I organize events and meetups, etc.
+I moderate the online community, I organize events and meetups, etc;

  - I have been an **editor** of [isocpp.org](http://isocpp.org/) since 2014.
-I help moderate the International C++ online community.
+I help moderate the International C++ online community;

- - I love experimenting and prototying – here is my [GitHub page](http://github.com/ilpropheta/).
+ - I love experimenting and prototying – here is my [GitHub page](http://github.com/ilpropheta/);

  - I often [blog](http://marcoarena.wordpress.com) and [speak](#talks-workshops) about *stories* (not only tech) I think they are worth telling.
-I have given talks at many famous events such as *Microsoft Community Days*, *Italian Agile Day*, *Codemotion*, *QtDay* and *Future Decoded*.
+I have given talks at many famous events such as *Microsoft Community Days*, *Italian Agile Day*, *Codemotion*, *QtDay* and *Future Decoded*;

- - In 2016 and 2017 Microsoft gave me the **MVP award** for [my activies related to Visual C++](https://mvp.microsoft.com/it-it/PublicProfile/5001726?fullName=Marco%20%20Arena).
+ - In 2016 and 2017 Microsoft gave me the **MVP award** for [my community activies related to Visual C++](https://mvp.microsoft.com/it-it/PublicProfile/5001726?fullName=Marco%20%20Arena);

  - In the last years, I’ve turned into a **Competitive Programming** aficionado.
 Here is my [HackerRank profile](https://www.hackerrank.com/ilpropheta).
-To share this passion, I  moderate collaborative [coding dojos](#coding-dojos) at local user group meetings.
+To share this passion, I have created an activity called [Coding Gym](#coding-gyms), consisting in collaborative coding dojos hosted at local user group meetings.
+I moderate a coding gym per month.

 ___
 My activites: